Roman Catholic Diocese of Minori

 The Diocese of Minori was a Roman Catholic diocese in Italy, located in Minori, province of Salerno, region of Campania in the ecclesiastical province of Amalfi.
 In 1815, it was suppressed, and its territory and Catholic population assigned to the Archdiocese of Amalfi.

 History

+The Diocese of Minori was established in 987.
+It served as a Roman Catholic diocese in Italy, with its seat in Minori, Campania.
+Over the centuries, various bishops led the diocese, including Paulus de Surrento, Nicola Moccia, and Giovanni Pietro de Bono.
+However, in 1815, the diocese was suppressed, and its territory was incorporated into the Archdiocese of Amalfi.
+In 1968, it was restored as a Titular Episcopal See of Minori.